 A group living arrangement is a public or private nonprofit residential setting serving no more than 16 residents.
 It must be certified by the appropriate state or local agencies.
-An example may be a community-based residential facility.

 Any resident of a group living arrangement who is elderly, blind, or disabled may be eligible for FoodShare.